leeang/Embedded-System-Design/notes6-10.md

 polling n.
 Polling, or polled operation, in computer science, refers to actively sampling the status of an external device by a client program as a synchronous activity.
 Polling is most often used in terms of input/output (I/O), and is also referred to as polled I/O or software-driven I/O. 论询

-Polling is checking if the button is pressed over and over agian.
+Polling is checking if the button is pressed over and over again.
 wastes CPU cycles
 known reaction time.